Cy Feuer

-Cy Feuer (January 15, 1911 – May 17, 2006) was an American theatre producer, director, composer, musician, and half of the celebrated producing duo Feuer and Martin.
+Cyrus "Cy" Feuer (born Seymour Arnold Feuerman; January 15, 1911 – May 17, 2006) was an American theatre producer, director, composer, musician, and half of the celebrated producing duo Feuer and Martin.
 He won three competitive Antoinette Perry Awards for Excellence in Theatre, and a Lifetime Achievement Tony Award.
 He was also nominated for Academy Awards as the producer of Storm Over Bengal and Cabaret.